ScottORLY/catapult-reference-app-voice-ios/README.md

 # Bandwidth Voice Reference iOS App

 This project is provided as an example on how to add voice support to an iOS application using the Catapult platform and the BWSip framework.
+This project is a fully functioning Android app that leverages the BWsip framework to register users, and make and receive calls.
+Bandwidth’s provides the Mobile SDK and Reference Apps as “Beta”, free of charge to try and use.
+If you are looking for a fully supported commercial Mobile SDK for iOS and Android compatible with Bandwidth platform and services, please contact us.

 The following features are demonstrated:

 * Provisioning a new user
 * Making and receiving phone calls